akuklev/HOCC/README.md

 theory should be called Higher Observational Construction Calculus and gives the name to this whole project.

+There is a longstanding problem of interpreting the syntax of type theories within themselves.

 * The fourth draft is concerned by interpreting dependent type theories inside dependent type theories.
 Continuing the line of research I pursued even before entering JetBrains Research, I propose introducing the notion of higher index types and inductive type families